 As many of you know I can’t handle sugar, cake or even Paleo treats, but when I was at home over Christmas my Stepmom adapted her Eleison cake to be gluten and grain free.
-She has made a version of this cake for years and it is a favorite for everyone in our family.
+She has made a version of this grain free eleison almond cake for years and it is a favorite for everyone in our family.
 I was proud of her for adapting the recipe to her gluten free lifestyle.
 Everyone at the dinner was thrilled with the cake and no one missed a beat.
 I don’t think they even knew the difference.

-This recipe does call for organic sugar which is better than regular sugar in that it is not genetically modified from corn or beets.
+My Stepmom’s grain free eleison almond cake recipe does call for organic sugar which is better than regular sugar in that it is not genetically modified from corn or beets.
 In my view all sugar is really the same as far as it’s effects on the body so whether it is white, brown, honey or maple it seems to have a similar impact.
 My vote is to keep sweet treats to special occasions if you can handle that and just refrain if you can’t stop with one reasonable piece.
 If you do eat sweets always pair them with lots of fat or protein to blunt the blood sugar spike.

 But over the holiday season something has to be said for updating and improving old habits especially when is comes to how much emotion is tied up in keeping traditions alive.
 My Stepmom loves to make recipes from both of her grandmothers and I was so proud of her when she was able to recalibrate this year.
 By adjusting this cake recipe she can stay gluten and mostly grain free to keep her arthritis symptoms away.
 You can read more of her story here.